nyxen-wander/nyxen-toolkits/find_and_compress/README.md

 ## Features

--  Scans the given directory for `.log` files (non-recursive)
+-  Scans the given directory for `.log` files (non-recursive).
--  Compresses all found logs into a `.tar.gz` archive
+-  Compresses all found logs into a `.tar.gz` archive.
--  Auto-generates archive name with timestamp (`YYYY-MM-DD_HHMMSS`)
+-  Auto-generates archive name with timestamp (`YYYY-MM-DD_HHMMSS`).
--  Simple CLI usage, no dependencies beyond standard Linux tools
+-  Simple CLI usage, no dependencies beyond standard Linux tools.

 ---